Who We Are

 Long time, multi-year sponsors have included Advomatic, Agentic, New Organizing Institute, Care2, Salesforce Foundation, and SAP.

-Please read more about our generous sponsors, they are all deeply committed to this community and doing great work.
-If you are interested in joining the group of leaders who support this community please visit our become a sponsor page or email Michael Silberman.
+Please read more about our generous sponsors.
+They are all deeply committed to this community and are doing great work.
+If you're interested in joining the group of leaders who support this community please visit our become a sponsor page.